subhh/HOS-OAI-Dashboard-Typo3/README.md

 ## Installation
 The extension can be installed like any other extension of TYPO3, either via direct uploading in the Extension-Mananger or via composer mode.
-The directory name hast to be subhh_oa_dashboard.
+The directory name has to be subhh_oa_dashboard.

 ## Adding the static template of the extension